Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Call

-When change in bowel habits is no longer a one-time symptom, the next step is understanding what the pattern may suggest and how a specialist decides what testing is appropriate.
+When bowel habits are no longer your normal pattern, the next step is understanding what the change may suggest and how a specialist decides what testing is appropriate.

 Dr. Bharat Pothuri